tariq-almalki/temperature-converter/README.md

 ## Introduction

-Temperature Calculator is an application built using React for converting between units of Temperature Kelvin, Celsius also named Centigrade, Fahrenheit.
+Temperature Converter is an application built using React for converting between units of Temperature Kelvin, Celsius also named Centigrade, Fahrenheit.

 let us talk about each unit of Temperature...